 If you are eligible to vote and your shares are registered in your name, you can vote your shares by proxy.
 Voting instructions are included in the accompanying form of Proxy.
-To be valid, TSX Trust Company must receive proxies no later than 10:00 a.m.
-(Eastern Time) on Tuesday, April 30, 2024 and, in the case of any postponement or adjournment of the Meeting, not less than 48 hours before commencement of the postponed Meeting or recommencement of the adjourned Meeting.
+Please complete, sign date and return the enclosed form of Proxy.
+To be valid, proxies must be signed and deposited with TSX Trust by mail to, P.O.
+Box 721, Agincourt, Ontario M1S 0A1, Attention: Proxy Department; or electronically online with your 13 digit Control Number at www.meeting-vote.com, by no later than 10:00 a.m.
+(Eastern Time) on Monday, May 5, 2025 and, in the case of any postponement or adjournment of the Meeting, not less than 48 hours before commencement of the postponed Meeting or recommencement of the adjourned Meeting.
 The Company reserves the right to accept late proxies and to waive the proxy cut-off deadline, with or without notice, but is under no obligation to accept or reject any particular late proxy.